gvwilson/sdxpy/src/func/index.md

 so we write the call as:

 [% inc file="example_def.py" keep="call" %]

+To make `"call"` work,
+we need to implement [%g scope "scopes" %] so that parameters and variables used in a function don't overwrite those defined outside it.
+When a function is called with one or more expressions as arguments, we will:

+1. Evaluate all of these expressions.

+2. Look up the function.

+3. Create a new environment whose keys are the parameters' names and whose values are the expressions' values.

+4. Call `do` to run the function's action and captures the result.

+5. Discard the environment created in step 3.

+6. Return the function's result.

 The arguments passed to the functions can be expressions rather than constants, so we have to evaluate them when we make the call.